Drom & Inch GAA: History

-Drom & Inch Gaa club finds its origins back as far as 1887, when hurling was played by the separate teams of Drom, and Inch.
-The club is located in the heartland of hurling in Co.
-Tipperary.
-Recent history shows an emerging club that has established itself as one of the top clubs in Tipperary, both in terms of facilities and competitive teams.
-Drom & Inch have enjoyed success over the past 5 years at every level on the pitch and a landmark achievement in 2008 when 4 of Tipperary's 15 players, that won the National Hurling League and Munster Championship, came from the parish they were Séamus Butler, Séamus Callinan, Éamonn Buckley and James Woodlock.
+Drom & Inch GAA club finds its origins in 1887, when hurling was played by the separate teams of Drom, and Inch.
+The club is located in County Tipperary.
+In 2008, four members of the Tipperary team that won the National Hurling League and Munster Championship came from the parish.
+These were Séamus Butler, Séamus Callinan, Éamonn Buckley and James Woodlock.
 Drom & Inch has often had players on All Ireland winning Tipperary teams down throughout the years.
-Drom & Inch have won county titles in hurling at every age from U-12 to Senior level.
-It has 4 large dressing rooms, a kitchen, male & female toilets, meeting room, hydrotherapy tank, scoreboard, dugouts, sandbank, ball-wall and roofed stand.
+Drom & Inch have won county titles in hurling at several grades, including at Senior level.

+The club's facilities include 4 large dressing rooms, a kitchen, male & female toilets, meeting room, hydrotherapy tank, scoreboard, dugouts, sandbank, ball-wall and roofed stand.

-2011 saw the club achieve its best ever year on the hurling field, when Drom & Inch were crowned Tipperary Senior Hurling Champions for the first time in their history.
-Adding to the senior win in 2011 was the all conquering U14 team which won county A titles in hurling and football, minor B hurlers winning county final and Junior B hurlers winning county final.
+In 2011, the club's hurling team was crowned Tipperary Senior Hurling Champions for the first time in their history.
+Adding to the senior win in 2011 was the U14 team which won county A titles in hurling and football, minor B hurlers winning county final and Junior B hurlers winning county final.